-You will now add pump 200 between junction 1 and junction 3 (use page 3-2 for graphical reference).
+You will now add pump 200 between junction 1 and junction 3.

 2. You are then prompted to enter the pump identifier and an optional description for the new pump.
-Enter the PUMP ID as shown below, using a comma to separate the ID from the description.
+Enter the Pump ID in the field as shown below, using a comma to separate the ID from the description.

 3. Pump 200 should now appear as a magenta pump node symbol.
-In the MODEL EXPLORER - ATTRIBUTE TAB window on the right, perform the following:
+In the Model Explorer dialog box on the right, perform the following: